-Dr. Louise Mansfield's is a Senior Lecturer in Sport, Health and Social Science.
+Louise Mansfield is Professor of Sport, Health and Social Sciences and Research Lead for Welfare, Health and Wellbeing in the Institute of Environment, Health and Societies.
 Her research focuses on the relationship between sport, physical activity and public health and wellbeing.
-She is interested in partnership and community approaches to female involvement in physical activity and issues of health, wellbeing, inequality and diversity.
+She is interested in partnership and community approaches in sport and physical activity and issues of health, wellbeing, inequality and diversity.
 She has led research projects for the Department of Health, Youth Sport Trust, sportscotland, Economic and Social Research Council, Medical Research Council, Macmillan Cancer Support, Public Health England and Sport England.
 She sits on the editorial boards for Leisure Studies, Qualitative Research in Sport, Exercise and Health and the International Review for the Sociology of Sport.

 Newest selected publications